SakthiAdhavan20/vsdworkshop/Day3/README.md

 ### 4.1 Clone Inverter Layout Design

+- to work in the futher labs clone(download) the below repository at the location `/Desktop/work/tools/openlane_working_dir/openlane`

 ```bash
 git clone https://github.com/nickson-jose/vsdstdcelldesign.git
 ```

 ![git_clone](screenshots/git_clone.png)

+- these are the files and folders are in the `vsdstdcelldesign` repo

 ### 4.2 Open Inverter Layout in Magic

+- to open the `sky130_inv.mag` file in magic the command is

 ```bash
 magic -T sky130A.tech sky130_inv.mag
 ```

+- the image below is an inverter layout

 ![magic_open](screenshots/magic_open.png)

+- the images below shows about different layers and interconnects in the inverter layout

 ![magic_layers1](screenshots/magic_layers1.png)